Hollywood (Madonna song): Chart performance

+On several sales charts across the world, including the United States, the song had a debut at its peak position in the top-20, and remained on the singles chart for more than a month.
+An exception to this trend was in Austria, where it debuted at number 55 and peaked at number 34 after four weeks.
+The highest debut was on the UK Singles Chart at number two.
+The song was present for a total of seven weeks on the chart, and as of August 2008, has sold 59,633 copies according to the Official Charts Company.
+The longest "Hollywood" lasted was on the French chart, where it began at number 22 and charted for a total of 23 weeks in 2003.

+"Hollywood" started at number four on the Billboard Hot 100's sales component chart, becoming the 45th best-selling single of the 2003 Billboard tracking year.
+However, limited radio play prevented the song from getting on the main Hot 100 or its Bubbling Under extension; the song barely made the top-40 of various charts measuring impressions on adult contemporary and adult top 40 radio stations specifically.
+It was the first Madonna single since "Burning Up" (1983) to not enter the Hot 100.

-"Hollywood" failed to enter the Billboard Hot 100 in the United States, or the Bubbling Under Hot 100 chart.
-It was the first time since "Burning Up" (1983) that a Madonna single did not reach the Hot 100.
-However, it peaked at number one on both Billboard's Hot Dance Club Play and Hot Dance Singles Sales component charts.
+The song peaked at number one on both Billboard's Hot Dance Club Play and Hot Dance Singles Sales component charts.
 The debut of the "Hollywood" remixes atop the Dance Singles Sales chart gave Madonna her longest stretch of chart-topping titles on this chart, "Hollywood" being her sixth in a row.
 This stretch began with "Music" in 2000, followed by "Don't Tell Me", "What It Feels Like for a Girl", "Die Another Day" and "American Life".
 "Hollywood" was Madonna's 22nd number-one on the Dance Singles Sales chart, the most for any artist.
-On the Billboard Hot Singles Sales chart, the song debuted at number four, but did not accumulate enough points to appear on the Hot 100.
 At the 2003 Billboard Year-end recap, Madonna was the number two Dance Club Play artist and the top Dance Singles artist.
-"Hollywood" was ranked at numbers 19, seven, and 45 on the Hot Dance Club Play, Hot Dance Singles Sales and Hot Singles Sales charts respectively.
-Other than the dance charts, "Hollywood" also reached a peak of number 35 on the Adult Pop Songs.
-In Canada, the song peaked at number five on Canadian Singles Chart.
+"Hollywood" was ranked at numbers 1 and seven on the Hot Dance Club Play and Hot Dance Singles Sales respectively.

-On July 19, 2003, "Hollywood" debuted at its peak of number two in the UK Singles Chart.
-The song was present for a total of seven weeks on the chart, and as of August 2008, has sold 59,633 copies according to the Official Charts Company.
-In Australia, "Hollywood" debuted on the chart at number 16, before falling out to number 37 the next week.
-On April 27, 2003, "Hollywood" debuted at number 55 on the Austrian Singles Chart, peaking at number 34 after four weeks.
-The song achieved moderate chart positions in both the Flemish and Wallonian territories in Belgium, peaking at numbers 14 and 32, respectively.
-Making its debut at its peak position of number 22, "Hollywood" charted for a total of 23 weeks in France during 2003.
-Between 2008 and 2009, the song charted for five weeks.
-On the Dutch Singles Chart, the song made its debut at number 20, spending a total of six weeks in the chart.
-On April 24, 2003, "American Life" debuted at number 20 on the Swedish Singles Chart.
-Similarly in Switzerland, the song debuted at number 15 on the Swiss Singles Chart, spending 13 weeks on the chart.